Itsrummmy/From-Pixels-to-Profit-EDA/README.md

 <!-- Outcomes -->
 ## Outcomes
-This project offered an opportunity to develop my data analysis skills.
-I gained practical experience in data cleaning, handling missing values, identifying correlations, and effectively communicating findings through visualizations.
-Presenting my findings enhanced my ability to communicate data insights in an analytical and professional manner.
+The analysis indicated that Animation emerged as the top-performing genre across revenue, popularity, and audience vote metrics.
+Although animation films generally require higher production budgets compared to other genres, they exhibit a significantly higher return on investment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Conclusion -->
 ## Conclusion
-These findings highlight key drivers of success and areas for improvement, enabling informed decision making and ultimately optimizing business performance.
+This project offered an opportunity to develop my data analysis skills.
+I gained practical experience in data cleaning, handling missing values, identifying correlations, and effectively communicating findings through visualizations.
+Presenting my findings enhanced my ability to communicate data insights in an analytical and professional manner.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Requirements -->